A knot Floer stable homotopy type: Introduction

 \subsection{Further directions}

-We conjecture that the stable homotopy type of $\GS^+(\Grid)$ is a link invariant, that is, it is independent of the choice of grid diagram $\Grid$ representing a given link.
+Theorem~\ref{thm:main} proves a weak form of invariance for $\GS(\Grid)$: that it depends only on the grid (and its special marking), not on the other choices made in its construction.
+We further conjecture that the stable homotopy type of $\GS(\Grid)$ is a link invariant, that is, it is independent of the choice of grid diagram $\Grid$ representing a given link.
 The proof of this is beyond the scope of the present paper.
 Invariance of grid homology is proved in \cite{MOSzT-hf-combinatorial} by checking the Cromwell-Dynnikov moves: cyclic permutation, commutation, and stabilization.
-We expect that a combination of those arguments with the techniques from this paper will yield invariance for $\GS^+(\Grid)$.
+We expect that a combination of those arguments with the techniques from this paper will yield invariance for $\GS(\Grid)$.
 The main challenge is to prove that suitable complexes of positive domains and partitions associated to the commutation and stabilization moves are acyclic.

-Another limitation of our paper is that we only consider domains that do not cross a given marking $X_n$.
+Another limitation of our paper is that we only consider domains that do not cross a given marking $O_1$.
 The reason for this is to ensure the acyclicity of $\CDP'_*$.
-One can check that the analogue of $\CDP'_*$ using all domains on the grid is not acyclic.
+One can check that the analogue of $\CDP'_*$ using all domains on the grid is not acyclic~\cite{Tao}.
 Nevertheless, one can compute its homology and attempt to get a handle on the analogues of the obstruction classes $[\mf{o}_k]$.
-We expect that all versions of grid homology (including those involving domains that go over $X_n$) admit stable homotopy refinements, in the form of spectra or pro-spectra.
+We expect that all versions of grid homology (including those involving domains that go over $O_1$) admit stable homotopy refinements, in the form of spectra or pro-spectra.